Our customers have been hired by:

 You told them why you’re the best possible future faculty member, so now it’s time to explain why this school is the perfect choice for you:

 |Obtaining the world history teaching position at Smith High School would be my dream come true.
 I’ve long been a fan of your teaching values.
 In fact, several members of the Smith HS faculty were the ones who initially encouraged me to become an instructor.
 Though I love teaching students with all my heart, there is no other school that would make me as happy to work for.
 I know, should I be honored with the position, that I’d be the envy of the school board!|

 How about that?
 You praised the learning institution and explained why they are the center of your educational universe—who can resist that?

 We’ve got a wealth of tips on these two central paragraphs and on writing a teacher cover letter that will let you stand out: 35+ Successful Cover Letter Tips, Advice & Guidelines

 Pro Tip: Say you want to apply at a school, but there are no academic jobs listed.
 This is when you send what’s called a letter of interest for teaching positions, also known as a letter of inquiry.

+You started off strong, and you kept that momentum going.
 Now, don’t quit just yet—it’s time to summon a second wind and cross that finish line in first place with a powerful closing statement.

 |I would welcome the chance to discuss your current world history syllabus and show you how my successes at Smith Elementary can translate into success at Smith High.|

 Add a closing sentiment and your name, and then you can let out a sigh of contentment at your accomplishment, like one of your kids when they finally finish their homework for a three-day weekend.